 Greetings people of Earth!
 This election offers the starkest choice that our species has faced in many years.
 Do we choose the arrogant and selfish path that has dimly lit the way throughout our desperate and tragic history, as my opponent from the Scientific Humanist Party advocates?
 Or do we at last follow Gregory's true path and combine with the forces that brought us into being in the first place?

 The recent war offers all the proof we need that the old ways of humanity did not serve us well.
 We dub it World War III, as if only three big wars characterize the species, when in fact we should call it Human War Three-Hundred Thousand, suggesting the non-stop wars we've engaged in throughout our recorded history.
-The Scientific Humanists point out, correctly, that World War III was a manipulated effort by mostly hidden technocrats (the elected officials of the time being more attorneys than leaders) to wipe out an archaic infrastructure of obsolete technology and discontented humans, and they suggest that the passivity of humans made the war possible.
+The Scientific Humanists point out, correctly, that World War III was a manipulated effort by mostly hidden technocrats to scrap an infrastructure of obsolete technology and discontented humans, and they suggest that the passivity of humans made the war possible.
 The Cosmic Merger Party understands, however, that the arrogance of the technocrats who promoted World War III is exactly what the Scientific Humanists now extol.
 Those technocrats embodied the very traits that my opponent would like to see enshrined in the species, glorified in a credo of "rational decision making."
 How many times has humankind paid obeisance to decisiveness as a trait divorced from what it decides?
 How has that worked?
 Look no further than Nazi Germany, whose leader's favorite philosophical concept was "will."

 Take sex for example.
 My opponent is correct that a potential modus vivendi between humans and parasites may open up sexual reproduction and its cultural artifacts to reinterpretation.
 But he insists that we are in a position to decide in detail how that should be expressed.
 Do we actually know enough to be in the position of decision we're in?
 What the Cosmic Merger Party understands is that our current position of apparent "dominion" remains a result of forces we cannot see.
 Why are we in this seeming dominant position?
 We don't know why, any more than we've known why we've been in any position throughout human history.
 Where is the wisdom that people used to speak of?
 The term "wisdom" is not used by my opponent, because he knows that his understanding does not go beyond the mechanistic understanding of past eras.
 Wisdom is the term for knowledge that cannot be known.
 My opponent would scoff at such a formulation.
 But if he meditated, if he opened his mind to the non-human universe, he might have a better idea what we should do.